As the adage goes, “A stitch in time saves nine.”

 That's why it is important to have a fleet maintenance plan.
-While small delivery businesses depend on its vehicles to transport products to their final destinations, they often lack the resources – like back-up vans or dedicated fleet maintenance staff – that larger delivery businesses have access to.
+While small delivery businesses depend on their vehicles to transport products to their final destinations, they often lack the resources – like back-up vans or dedicated fleet maintenance staff – that larger delivery businesses have access to.

 How does a small business ensure that its delivery fleet is in good health and operating at 100%?

 Before we dive into some tips on how to effectively maintain your delivery fleet, let's talk about what fleet maintenance is, and how an effective fleet maintenance program can make or break your small delivery business.

 Fleet maintenance, at the most basic level, is simply ensuring your vehicles are properly maintained.
 This includes recommended maintenance required by automakers for safe and efficient vehicle operation as well as handling unforeseen breakdowns and repairs.

 To reduce downtime and decrease accident potential, every fleet must take the time to ensure it has an effective fleet maintenance program.

 “The most common missed component in fleet maintenance is ensuring accurate preventive maintenance (PM) schedules for your vehicle.
 Successful maintenance programs measure and hit their PM schedules,” said Pete Silva, a consultant and retired fleet executive with National Express, Aramark, and PepsiCo.
 “After that, it becomes a quality of work, and as your business grows, it's important to standardize PM schedules across the organization."

 First and foremost, small delivery businesses must put the safety of their drivers and the public first.